Outdoor Education

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class

-Ontario Curriculum Links: Science and Technology, Understanding Matter and Energy – Light and Sound, Understanding Life Systems – Habitats and Communities
+Ontario Curriculum Links: Science and Technology: Matter and Energy – Light and Sound; Life Systems – Habitats and Communities

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class

-Ontario Curriculum Links: Understanding Life Systems – Habitats and Communities
+Ontario Curriculum Links: Science and Technology: Life Systems – Habitats and Communities

 What do food, water, shelter and space have in common?
 Come and learn how animals need these four very important things to survive.
-Students will search for animal shelters, become a coyote competing for space, investigate animal water-use and play a high-energy food chain game, all while exploring Terra Cotta’s forests and wetland!
+Students will search for animal shelters, investigate animal water use and play a high-energy food chain game, all while exploring Terra Cotta’s forest and wetland!

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class.

-Ontario Curriculum Links: Understanding Life Systems – Habitats and Communities
+Ontario Curriculum Links: Science and Technology: Life Systems – Habitat and Communities; Health and Physical Education: Active Living

 Grade 5

 Peer through the lens of a camera and explore and create your own two- and three-dimensional wild art.
-Dabble into the principles and elements of art and design and be inspired by nature’s masterpiece!
-Sketching will be offered in the winter months instead of cameras.
+Dabble with the principles and elements of art and design and be inspired by nature’s masterpiece!
+Sketching will be offered during inclement weather and the winter months instead of cameras.

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class

 Grade 5-8